eggheadio-projects/examples/README.md

 # examples
 Egghead Screencast Code Examples

-All example code is on branches.
+All example code is in designated lesson folder.